Global coronavirus cases surpass one million: U.S. researchers

 The first 100,000 cases worldwide of COVID-19, the respiratory disease caused by the coronavirus, were reported in around 55 days and the first 500,000 in 76 days, according to a Reuters tally based on official records.

-Reporting by Catherine Cadell and Lisa Shumaker; Writing by Daniel Wallis; Editing by Howard Goller
+Reporting by Lisa Shumaker and Daniel Wallis; Additional reporting by Catherine Cadell; Writing by Daniel Wallis; Editing by Howard Goller